Hiroiki Ariyoshi

 Hiroiki Ariyoshi (有吉 弘行, Ariyoshi Hiroiki) is a Japanese comedian and singer who is represented by Ohta Production.

 Saruganseki

-Born in Aki District, Hiroshima, Japan, Ariyoshi formed the owarai duo Saruganseki with Kazunari Moriwaki in 1994.
-The pair became famous through the variety television show Susume!
+Born in Kumano, Aki District, Japan, Ariyoshi formed the owarai duo Saruganseki with Kazunari Moriwaki in 1994.
+The pair became famous through the variety television show Susunu!
 Denpa Shōnen when they were made to hitchhike across Asia, a task that was covered on the show for six months.
 They were so popular when they returned that when they published a book about their travels, it became a best-seller.
 When they released a single, Shiroi kumo no yō ni, it reached number three on the Oricon charts, with the album reaching number two.
 They even received a new artist award at the Japan Record Awards in 1997.
 While for a time they were earning 20 million yen a month (about $170,000 in 1997 US dollars), their fame did not last long, and the duo broke up in 2004.